This article describes how to control who can edit documents in Displayr.

 With users and groups defined, you can now choose who has access to each of your documents.
 These steps should be included in the workflow of anyone who is responsible for creating new documents in your company.

-- Click the cog in the top right and select Documents.
+- Click the person icon in the top right and select Documents.

 - Hover next to the document you want to set up, and click Settings.